Skip to content

 2.1 Introduction to a new country

-When you arrive in the country, you will be met by the coordinator of the hosting organisation.
-He will give you a short introduction to the area where you will live for the next few weeks and provide some basic facts about the local culture.
+Upon your arrival in the country, the coordinator from the hosting organization will greet you.
+They will offer a brief introduction to the region where you'll be residing for the upcoming weeks and share essential information about the local culture.
 Also bear in mind what you have already read in the before section.

 Your coordinator might tell you something about the following topics: